AbderrazakO/detect-fall/README.md

 acl.start()
 ```
->> Notice that you should use window keyword to define new sensor object or you gonna get an error.
+>> <span style="color:#e63946">Notice that you should use window keyword to define new sensor object or you gonna get an error.</span>

 #### React JS